Cost of living in United Kingdom

 Summary of cost of living in United Kingdom

-• Cost of living in United Kingdom is more expensive than in 94% of countries in the World (5 out of 68)
+• United Kingdom is the 4th most expensive country in the World (4 out of 61)

 Change the currency: